-The afternoon will be for gentle walking tour of the center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.
+Early departure from Belgrade towards the capital of Macedonia, Skopje.
+In the afternoon will have a gentle walking tour of the city center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.

 Today we set off towards Thessaloniki, famous for its UNESCO listed Paleochristian and Byzantine Monuments and the foreshore lined with cafes, cocktail lounges, bars and restaurants.

-Today we head to Meteora, a unique and enchanting place where monasteries are elevated by otherworldly sandstone pillars.
+Today we head to Meteora, a UNESCO World Heritage site and a unique and enchanting place where monasteries are elevated by otherworldly sandstone pillars.
 We spend an evening in the nearby traditional Greek village of Kalambaka.

 After breakfast, we drive to Budva, Montenegro.
 Apart from its natural beauty, its bay islands and beaches, Budva is rich in historic monuments.
 Budva Old Town lies on a small peninsula and represents a treasure chest of culture heritage.
 Crossed with narrow streets and squares are famous buildings, the Church St. Trojica, housing the tomb of writer Stjepan Mitrov Ljubisa, the Churches of St. Ivan, St. Bogorodica and St. Sava.

 We continue to Kotor, which is set on the beautiful Bay of Kotor and is a UNESCO World Heritage site.
-Amongst the sights to see, at Kotor, are the well-preserved Old Town and its city walls, along which you can walk, and the Cathedral of Saint Tryphon (built in 1166).
-We continue on to Dubrovnik.
-Upon arrival to Dubrovnik our tour concludes an you can be transferred to the airport.
+Amongst the sights to see, at Kotor, are the well-preserved Old Town and its city walls, along which you can walk, and the Cathedral of Saint Tryphon, built in 1166.